Goto main content

 HI projects in Venezuela

-Since 2013, Venezuela has been experiencing a severe socio-economic crisis that has led to a sharp increase in poverty and caused over 6 million Venezuelans to leave the country.
+Since 2013, Venezuela has been experiencing a severe socio-economic crisis that has led to a sharp increase in poverty and driven over 7 million Venezuelans to leave the country.

 At the beginning of the 20th century, oil was discovered in Venezuela; the country has the largest known reserves in the world today.
 Thanks to rising oil prices in the early 2000s, the government led by Hugo Chávez had sufficient funds to implement populist social welfare policies.
 These policies initially stimulated the Venezuelan economy, temporarily reducing economic inequality and poverty.